 How to avoid being scammed at currency exchange in Bali?

-Based on 1 discussions with 3 participants · Last activity: 8 days ago
+Based on 1 discussion with 3 participants · Last activity: today

 TL;DR